Search results for:

 Tip: When you add your rotating words separated by a comma into the box, include a space after each word (before the comma).
 Otherwise, there won't be a space between the rotating word and rest of the sentence that follows.

 This plugin will help you do almost the same thing as CSS3 Rotating Words, but it's much more bare boned.
 Once you install the plugin, you put the following shortcode into your post:

 [animated-headline title="I want to animate" animated_text="this,this text,here" animation="clip"]

 There are ten types of animations possible and you can find the names of them in your admin dashboard for the plugin.
 It's plain and simple, but it seems the animated/rotating words can only be used at the end of the headline.

 The following plugin didn't really fit into the other sections, so we'll just add it here.

-This plugin basically makes hovering links in a menu smoother.
-When links have a background hover effect, it can appear jittery as they suddenly appear and disappear as you move your mouse across it.
+This plugin makes hovering links in a menu smoother.
+When links have a background hover effect, they can appear jittery as they suddenly appear and disappear as you move your mouse across it.
 With Page Scroll ID, the effect you get when moving from one menu item to another is a smooth transition.
 You can see it in action here.

 We only covered a small portion of the many plugins out there that can help you add animation effects to WordPress.
 And all the ones here are free, too.
-While you don’t want to go animation-crazy on your site, doing it right can make your site easier to use and beautiful.
-For more insight, tips, ideas and inspiration, check out Nick Babich’s article about animation in modern web design.
+While you don't want to go animation-crazy on your site, doing it right can make your site easier to use and beautiful.
+For more insight, tips, ideas, and inspiration check out Nick Babich's article about animation in modern web design.